ezzakri-anas/game-of-life/README.md

 # game-of-life
-A complete implementation of Conway's game of life in Javascript.
+A Javascript implementation of Conway's game of life.